Best Robot Vacuum Review – Top 15 Cleanest List for February, 2024

 The bObi Classic’s dirt sensor detects where cleaning attention is needed, it has a mop attachment, and best of all, it has a HEPA filter plus a UV sterilizer to remove allergens and then disinfect the floor that’s just been cleaned.
 Add in an advanced LED touchscreen on the unit and a remote control, and you’ve got a lot of robot vac for the money.

-We don’t rate the bObi classic as high as the models above it on the Groom+Style list of the top 11 best robot vacuums because it gets stuck more easily, doesn’t have virtual wall capabilities and isn’t the best pure vacuum in our rankings.
+We don’t rate the bObi classic as high as the models above it on the Your House Garden list of the top 11 best robot vacuums because it gets stuck more easily, doesn’t have virtual wall capabilities and isn’t the best pure vacuum in our rankings.
 It’s close, though.

 More info on the bObi Classic Robotic Vacuum Cleaner: